millerthegorilla/artisan_scripts/README.md

 * `./artisan_run install`

 This verb installs the artisan scripts, making certain that the directories and files are set to their most restrictive permissions.
 All artisan_run commands require the commands to be run as root, ie sudo.
+So, when you first clone this repository, immediately run `sudo ./artisan_run install`

 * `./artisan_run interact`